ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/61-building-heap.md

   The result will be a heap, except that $R$ might still have a lower priority than one or both of its (new) children.
   In this case, we simply continue the process of "pushing down" $R$ until it reaches a level where it has a higher priority than its children, or is a leaf node.

-  This process is implemented by the method `siftDown`.
+  This process is implemented by the function `siftDown`.

 This approach assumes that the subtrees are already heaps, suggesting that a complete algorithm can be obtained by visiting the nodes in some